rust-lang/rfcs/text/0000-assoc-default-groups.md

    because you need to assume the type of an associated type default in a provided method, then the solution proposed in this RFC is less ergonomic.

-   However, it is the contention of this RFC that such needs will be less common.
+   However, it is the contention of this RFC that such needs will be less common and the nesting mechanism is sufficiently ergonomic for such cases.
    This is discussed below.

 # Rationale and alternatives